Expand description

 }

-Generates key-value pair enums for struct fields.
-This is perfect for generating UI labels, placeholders, or descriptions for a form object.
+Generates key-value pair enums for struct fields or enum variants.
+This is useful for generating UI labels, placeholders, or descriptions for a form object, and it can also expose enum variants as localizable keys.

 use es_fluent::EsFluentVariants;